KRMG-FM

-KRMG-FM (102.3 MHz) is a commercial radio station licensed to Sand Springs, Oklahoma, and serving the Tulsa metropolitan area.
-The station is owned by Zoellner Media Group and simulcasts a news/talk radio format with co-owned AM 740 KRMG.
+KRMG-FM (96.5 MHz) is a commercial radio station in Tulsa, Oklahoma, United States.
+The station is owned by Zoellner Media Group LLC and simulcasts a news/talk radio format with co-owned AM 740 KRMG.

 The studios and offices are on South Memorial Drive near Interstate 44 in Tulsa.
 KRMG-FM's transmitter is on Route 97 on the Osage Reservation in Sand Springs.